saleor/saleor-docs/docs/dashboard-configuration.md

 - Show gross prices to customers in storefront
 - Charge tax on shipping rates

-Once you choose these according to how your store works and click [[Fetch Taxes]], the entire Saleor storefront will re-calibrate to take your preferences into account.
+Once you choose these according to how your store works and click [[Fetch&nbsp;Taxes]], the entire Saleor storefront will re-calibrate to take your preferences into account.

 ![Taxes configuration](assets/dashboard-config/10.png)